 The Broken Rites website, which was instrumental in exposing the sexual abuse crisis in the 1990s, contains extensive records of individual offenders.
 Further information can be found in the Wikipedia article ‘Catholic Church sexual abuse cases in Australia‘.

 Few abusers have given accounts of what they did, but the evidence to the Royal Commission of Gerald Ridsdale, possibly the worst pedophile priest in Australia, is described in James Franklin’s Gerald Ridsdale, pedophile priest, in his own words, Journal of the Australian Catholic Historical Society 36 (2015), 219-230.
-Sarah Ferguson’s 2020 ABC TV series Revelation presents detailed interviews with two abusers.
+John Farrell, “Father F” gave an account of his life with oblique references to his abusing.
+The first two episodes of the 2020 ABC TV series Revelation presented detailed interviews with two abusers.

 Effects of abuse